NHS Negligence Claims

 While in 2019/2020, new medical negligence claims increased to 11,682, the total amount of compensation paid was around £2.3 billion and in this figure, £61.4 million was spent on settling claims of GP negligence alone.
 Obstetrics claims had the highest amounts of negligence payouts for that year.

-The effects of medical negligence on the patient cannot be over emphasized as many patients have been left with debilitating and lifelong disabilities while some have died as a result of negligent treatment from healthcare professionals.
+The effects of medical negligence on the patient cannot be over emphasized as many patients have been left with debilitating and lifelong disabilities while some have died as a result of nhs misdiagnosis from healthcare professionals.
 Therefore, these compensations would go a long way in easing the pain, suffering, emotional trauma and financial losses caused by the negligent treatment.

 If you or your loved one has suffered as a result of medical negligence in the NHS, you are legally entitled to make NHS compensation claims.
 Our NHS Negligence Solicitors are friendly, humane and dedicated to ensure a smooth and stress-free NHS claims process.
 They will leave no stone unturned to see you are well represented and receive a deserved NHS compensation.
 Our consultation sessions are free of charge so you don’t have to worry about any financial commitments when you choose to speak with us.